intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 For details watch out for a separate RFC.

 ### __intel_sycl.gpu-region__
 The `intel_sycl.device_region` operation defines the target on which operations within the region should be executed on.
 The region carries a parameter defining the concrete target device.
-The parameter meets the same reqwuirements as the `device` parameter of a `ptensor.ptensor`.
+The parameter meets the same reqwuirements as the `device` attribute of a `ptensor.ptensor`.
 The main prupose of this region is 1. to provide an easy way for lower passes to comply to compute-follows-data operation and 2. to shared runtime information among operations on devices.

 A `intel_sycl.device_region` must not be nested within another `intel_sycl.device_region`.